Do you have a MacBook Air, iMac or MacBook Pro?

 Because if anything happens to your MacBook you risk losing your iPad backup as well.

-Choose yourself an external drive for your MacBook.
+You choose and buy yourself an external drive for your MacBook.

 You can find out how to go about picking one in the ‘How To Choose’ article.